 Is Chlorine Safe to Drink?

-Pool owners often take chlorine use for granted, but it still has a bad reputation.
-It has been blamed for skin irritation and is wrongly pointed to as the reason that your eyes burn when you swim.
+We often take chlorinated water for granted, but it has a bit of a bad reputation.
+It gets blamed for dry skin, brittle hair, and that stinging sensation in your eyes after a swim.

 The Dangers of Chlorine